wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 {% include l18n.html %}
 {% include _toc.html %}

-This tutorial covers how to access servers and other resources within AWS.
+This tutorial covers how to manage Security Groups and other AWS network security features to access servers and other resources within AWS.

 {% include whatever.html %}